-State Retail Operations Non-Retail Operations Both Make hand sanitizer and hand washing opportunities available.
+State Retail Operations Non-Retail Operations Both Increase frequency of HVAC system filter changing.
+Ensure restrooms are frequently cleaned and appropriately disinfected throughout the day.
+Place face shields or sneeze guards throughout the worksite at all places of potential interaction between service providers and clients.
+Post a notice for walk-up guests regarding access to the facility.
+Prevent gatherings of any size by taking breaks, performing activities in shifts, etc. Make hand sanitizer and hand washing opportunities available.
 Post required hygienic practices in areas visible to all employees and clients.
 Train all on-site employees on the business' policies.
-West Virginia Press Release West Virginia Strong - The Comeback Apr.
-27, 2020 See Both Column Beginning on May 11, 2020, permits office buildings to open.
+West Virginia Press Release West Virginia See Both Column Beginning on May 11, 2020, permits office buildings to open.
 Requires businesses to operate with physical distancing measures in effect and to implement efforts to increase sanitation and the use of face coverings.

-Wisconsin Emergency Order 36 Press Release FAQs May 11, 2020 Requires retail stores that remain open to the public to limit the number of people in the store at one time, provide proper spacing for people waiting to enter, and large stores must offer at least 2 hours per week of dedicated shopping time for vulnerable populations.
-Requires all essential retail stores that remain open to: Install markings for where customers line up to enable the customers to stay 6 feet apart and use alternatives to See Both Column Note, workers identified in the federal guidance and "financial institutions and services" qualify as "essential."
+State Retail Operations Non-Retail Operations Both Strong - The Comeback Executive Order 39-20 Press Release Press Release Wisconsin Emergency Order 36 Press Release FAQs May 11, 2020 Requires retail stores that remain open to the public to limit the number of people in the store at one time, provide proper spacing for people waiting to enter, and large stores must offer at least 2 hours per week of dedicated shopping time for vulnerable populations.
+Requires all essential retail stores that remain open to: Install markings for where customers line up to enable the customers to stay 6 feet apart and use alternatives to lines.
+If they have less than 50,000 square feet of customer floor space, limit the number of people in the store-including employees-to 25% of their total occupancy limits.
+If they have more than 50,000 square feet of customer floor space, limit the number of customers to 4 people per 1,000 square feet.
+See Both Column Note, workers identified in the federal guidance and "financial institutions and services" qualify as "essential."
 Requires all businesses to: Avoid meeting in person whenever possible, and switch to virtual meetings, teleconference, and remote work.
 Comply with all DHS guidelines for businesses.
 Follow social distancing requirements between all individuals on the premise to the maximum extent possible.
 Requires essential businesses and operations to: Restrict the number of workers present on premises to no more than is strictly necessary to perform the essential operation.
 Increase standards of facility cleaning and disinfection and adopt protocols to clean and disinfect in the event of a positive COVID-19 case in the workplace.
+Adopt policies to prevent workers from entering the premises if they display respiratory symptoms or have had contact with a person with a confirmed diagnosis of COVID-19.